 The HRPP supports Temple's dedication to excellence in research by promoting the ethical principles of respect for persons, beneficence, and justice as discussed in The Belmont Report.
 Investigators have ethical and Institutional responsibilities in conducting human subjects research.
 Click here to view a Powerpoint presentation regarding an investigator's responsibilities.

-The Temple IRB is now accepting electronic submissions - including new applications for human subjects protocols, continuing reviews, Reportable New Information submissions, requests for modifications to approved human subjects research, initial (only) WIRB reviews, and study closures.
-Please visit the eRA Documentation & Training page and review the training materials and tutorial videos for more information and instructions on how to submit items electronically to the IRB.
+Electronic submission via the eRA system is now required for all IRB submission - including new applications for human subjects protocols, continuing reviews, Reportable New Information submissions, requests for modifications to approved human subjects research, initial (only) WIRB reviews, and study closures.
+Please visit the eRA Documentation & Training page and review the training materials and tutorial videos for more information and instructions on how to submit items electronically to the IRB using the eRA system.

 What is Human Subjects Research?